 Olive Garden Chicken Gnocchi Soup

 Soups in general cook pretty quickly.
 Make sure all your vegetables are washed, cut and ready to go.

-Using store bought rotisserie chicken is a great time saving hack and all the seasonings used in the chicken will yield even more flavor to your soup.
+Using store-bought rotisserie chicken is a great time-saving alternative to cooking boneless skinless chicken breasts, and all the seasonings used in the chicken will yield even more flavor to your soup.

 Don’t be afraid to let it simmer

 Although we love making soup in large quantitates to enjoy throughout the week, not all soups age well.
-Once the chicken gnocchi soup has cooled, refrigerate for 2 to 3 days but keep in mind, the gnocchi may start to turn mushy.
+Once the chicken & gnocchi soup has cooled, refrigerate for 2 to 3 days in an airtight container but keep in mind, the gnocchi may start to turn mushy.
+Try to eat the next day if possible!
 Re-heat on the stovetop until warm to desired temperature.
+Add a splash of broth or water if the soup has thickened.

+Olive Garden Chicken Gnocchi Soup